Moriba Jah: Career

 In 2007 Jah joined the Air Force Research Laboratory (AFRL).
 He directed the AFRL Advanced Sciences and Technology Research Institute for Astronautics (ASTRIA) in Maui from 2007 to 2010 and then at Kirtland Air Force Base in New Mexico until 2014.
-At Kirtland Air Force Base Jah was made mission lead in Space Situational Awareness and advised the satellite guidance and control program.
+At Kirtland Air Force Base, Jah was mission lead in Space Situational Awareness and advised the satellite guidance and control program.

-He left the AFRL in 2016 to become an associate professor at the University of Arizona.
+He left in 2016 to become an associate professor at the University of Arizona.
 He served as director of the University of Arizona's Space Object Behavioral Sciences initiative.
-Here he developed techniques to track and understand the more than 23,000 human-made objects that are inside Earth's orbit, of which only ≈ 1,500 are operational.

-In 2017, Jah joined the Department of Aerospace Engineering and Engineering Mechanics at the University of Texas at Austin.
-He is interested in non-gravitational astrodynamics and using big data in astrodynamics through a Resource Description Framework.
-He is building models of space debris that look to quantify the space object population.
+There he developed techniques to track and understand the 23,000+ synthetic objects inside Earth's orbit, (of which only 1,500 are operational).In 2017, Jah joined the Department of Aerospace Engineering and Engineering Mechanics at the University of Texas at Austin.
+There he focused on building models of space debris that quantify the space object population.

-Jah is concerned because the United States Strategic Command cannot accurately track all satellites, and their current data could be biased, noisy and corrupt.
+Jah has stated that the United States Strategic Command cannot accurately track all satellites, and their current data could be biased, noisy and corrupt.
 He gave formal congressional testimony to the Federal government of the United States in 2017, discussing a Civil Space Traffic Management system.
-He believes that we should create a global, accessible, and transparent space traffic management system, which would protect spacecraft from debris and a lack of monitoring.
+He stated that he believes that the USSC should create a global, accessible, and transparent space traffic management system, which would protect spacecraft from debris and a lack of monitoring.

 Jah has served as a member of the delegation at the United Nations Committee on the Peaceful Uses of Outer Space and chairs the NATO SCI-279-TG activity on Space Domain Awareness.
-He was appointed as Core Faculty to the University of Texas at Austin Institute for Computational Engineering and Sciences in 2018 where he directs the Computational Astronautical Sciences and Technologies group (a.k.a.
-The CAST).
-He has discussed astrodynamics and space policy on NPR, the BBC as well as featuring in the National Geographic.
+He was appointed as Core Faculty to the University of Texas at Austin Institute for Computational Engineering and Sciences in 2018 where he directs the Computational Astronautical Sciences and Technologies group (CAST).
+He has discussed astrodynamics and space policy on NPR, The BBC and National Geographic.

-At the University of Texas at Austin, Jah is also a Distinguished Scholar of the Robert S. Strauss Center for International Security and Law.
-Jah's research interests are focused upon the detection, tracking, identification, and characterization of resident space objects.
-The goal is to quantify, assess, and predict the behavior of all resident space objects, both natural and human-made.
-Jah's published works span the areas of space situational awareness, space traffic management, spacecraft navigation, space surveillance and tracking, multi-source information fusion, and more recently the intersection with space security and safety.
+At The University of Texas at Austin, Jah is a Distinguished Scholar with the Robert S. Strauss Center for International Security and Law.
+In 2024, Jah was promoted to full professor.
+Jah's published works include the areas of space situational awareness, space traffic management, spacecraft navigation, space surveillance and tracking, multi-source information fusion, and intersection with space security and safety.
 He has previously served as Associate Editor of the IEEE Transactions on Aerospace and Electronic Systems and is currently for the Elsevier Advances in Space Research.
 In 2021, Jah co-founded Privateer Space with Steve Wozniak and Alex Fielding, where he serves as Chief Scientist.

-Personal life

-Jah first married Maria Renee Washington in 1991.
-In 1999, he divorced Washington, and married Cassaundra Renea Shafer in 2002.